 National ECS is the centralized version of ECS Credit, which was introduced in October 2008.
 The Scheme enables the coverage of all core-banking enabled branches throughout the country.

-Benefits of ECS Mandate
+Features and Benefits of ECS Mandate

-Some of the benefits of ECS include:
+Some of the features and benefits of ECS Mandate are:

 To avail of the ECS mandate, customers must notify their bank and provide an ECS mandate authorizing the institution to debit or credit the payments through the bank.
 The mandate includes information about the customer’s bank branch and account information.
 The bank will provide an ECS mandate form, which must be completed and signed as an official authorizing document.